CivicVision/civicopendata/content/posts/volume-6-this-week-in-civic-tech-open-data.md

 ![](https://res.cloudinary.com/civicvision/image/upload/v1551004929/Volume%206/speed-limit-germany.png)

 This is a visualization from an article of the German weekly newspaper _"Der Spiegel"_.
 It is about speed limits and the effect on crashes and fatalities.
 The blue are the ones with speed limit the red bars are without speed limit.
-On the left crashes with severe injuries and on the right with fatality.
-The numbers are crashes for every billion mile.
-So 13.45 crashes with severe injuries for every billion mile driven.
+On the left crashes with severe injuries and on the right with a fatality.
+The numbers are crashes for every billion miles.
+So 13.45 crashes with severe injuries for every billion miles driven.

 _I like that they published their results and clearly state the source of their analysis and compare it with other sources.
 It's an R notebook so you can import it and run it yourself.
 But they could have used color more precise.
 The headline is: 140 deaths could be prevented with speed limits.
 That's why I would emphasize the bar without speed limits._